 Some parts, especially the handwheel, are heavy.
 Be careful as you unpack and handle them.
 Also be aware that although we make every effort to ease all edges, being machined parts you may encounter a sharp egde or burr.
 If you do, ease it with some fine abrasive paper or a fine file.
 Some components will have a rust preventative oil applied.
 You should remove this oil before installing the vise.
-Wipe it off with a clean paper towel, followed by a clean towel with a bit of mineral spirits.
+Wipe it off with a clean paper towel.
 This will leave a light film of oil on the parts that will help prevent rust and keep the parts moving smoothly.